Ston(e)y Lake, Jewel of the Kawarthas

 How To Vote

-Each township sets up there voting method.
+Each township sets up their voting method.

 You may visit your respective township web site or contact the Municipal

 Clerk .
-Please go to the links page here for links to the 4 townships that encompass Ston(e) y Lake.
-The most common method is by phone or internet.
+Please go to the links page here for links to the four (4) townships that encompass

 Who To Vote For?